ajitagupta/howtoacethebehavioralinterview/README.md

 ### 4. Hobbies
 The human is more than his professional accolades.
 To get to know you better you might be asked to elaborate on your extracurricular activities.
 Enthusiastically explain what you do in your free time and that those activities make you more productive, creative, lead a healthier lifestyle and expand your horizons.
 Be able to give examples of extraordinary achievements as well, e.g a leadership role you took up in a student club or a teaching assistantship for course X at your university.
 ### 5. Future Plans
-Another traditional question to ask is what your mid-term and long-term goals are.
-The more that you look upon the potential job as an opportunity to perform well and then move ahead, the better you will do the job from day one and the more prepared you will appear during the interview.
+Another traditional question is what your mid-term and long-term goals are.
+The more that you look upon the potential job as an opportunity to perform well and then move ahead, the better you will do the job from day one.
 ## II) The company and the work
 ### 0. Aptitide Test
 Some companies like to evaluate a person's intellect and confidence.
 To this end they refer to online tests before the actual in-person interview.
 Do these sincerely and you will start off on the right foot.